Vikranth3140/ATM-Management-System/README.md

 <br>
 This project is implemented using Python for the application logic and MySQL for data storage.

+Check the blog post here - [Dev - From 12th Final Project to an ATM Management System: Leveraging ChatGPT 4 for PDF Analysis](https://dev.to/vikranth3140/from-12th-final-project-to-an-atm-management-system-leveraging-chatgpt-4-for-pdf-analysis-4n0d)

 ## Features

 - **New Account Creation**: Allows users to create a new account by providing a name and PIN.